Klutz Action Lawsuit Live in Burlington

 Thank you.

-So I'm in the process of turning turning our garret at garage into a woodworking shop and i this does not sound i was up a
+so i'm in the process of turning our garage garage into a woodworking shop and i this does not sound good i was up a

 You're building a workshop, a woodworking shop.